seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 A fool, sir, at a woman's service, and a knave at a man's.

 **LAFEU**
+Your distinction?

+**Clown**
+I would cozen the man of his wife and do his service.

+**LAFEU**
+So you were a knave at his service, indeed.

+**Clown**
+And I would give his wife my bauble, sir, to do her service.

+**LAFEU**
+I will subscribe for thee, thou art both knave and fool.

+**Clown**
+At your service.

+**LAFEU**
+No, no, no.

+**Clown**
+Why, sir, if I cannot serve you, I can serve as
+great a prince as you are.

+**LAFEU**
+Who's that? a Frenchman?

+**Clown**
+Faith, sir, a' has an English name; but his fisnomy
+is more hotter in France than there.

+**LAFEU**
+What prince is that?

+**Clown**
+The black prince, sir; alias, the prince of
+darkness; alias, the devil.

+**LAFEU**
+Hold thee, there's my purse: I give thee not this
+to suggest thee from thy master thou talkest of;
+serve him still.

+**Clown**
+I am a woodland fellow, sir, that always loved a
+great fire; and the master I speak of ever keeps a
+good fire.
+But, sure, he is the prince of the
+world; let his nobility remain in's court.
+I am for
+the house with the narrow gate, which I take to be
+too little for pomp to enter: some that humble
+themselves may; but the many will be too chill and
+tender, and they'll be for the flowery way that
+leads to the broad gate and the great fire.

+**LAFEU**
 Go thy ways, I begin to be aweary of thee; and I
 tell thee so before, because I would not fall out
 with thee.
 Go thy ways: let my horses be well
 looked to, without any tricks.

-*Clown Exits*
+**Clown**
+If I put any tricks upon 'em, sir, they shall be
+jades' tricks; which are their own right by the law of nature.

+*Exit*

+**LAFEU**
+A shrewd knave and an unhappy.

+**COUNTESS**
+So he is.
+My lord that's gone made himself much
+sport out of him: by his authority he remains here,
+which he thinks is a patent for his sauciness; and,
+indeed, he has no pace, but runs where he will.

+**LAFEU**
-And I was about to tell you, since I heard of the
+I like him well; 'tis not amiss.
+And I was about to
-good lady's death and that my lord your son
+tell you, since I heard of the good lady's death and
-was upon his return home, I moved the king
+that my lord your son was upon his return home, I
-my master to speak in the behalf of my
+moved the king my master to speak in the behalf of
-daughter; which, in the minority of them both,
+my daughter; which, in the minority of them both,
 his majesty, out of a self-gracious remembrance, did
 first propose: his highness hath promised me to do
 it: and, to stop up the displeasure he hath